Misako Udo suggests Glencadam means "valley of the wild goose" in gaelic - same as Glengoyne, which is corroborated by that distillery.

 Click the Google logo on the above map to access Street View, Directions etc.

 Nearest National Rail station is Montrose (MTS) (8 miles).
 Level access to Platform 1, and lifts to footbridge for platform 2.
-However, as of October 2017, a notice on the station website states that the lifts to Platform 2 are out of order until further notice!
 Live train times.
 The preserved Caledonian railway runs from Bridge of Dun to Brechin.

 The direct route from Montrose to Brechin is the A935.
 Avoiding A roads not easy here though Google Maps suggests a route via Hillside and through Langley Park (not marked as a cycle route).